Anglo-Saxons in Genghis Khan's Destiny

 Temüjin – the youthful Cenghiz Khan had many duties.
 The boys of the family must fish the steams they passed in their trek from summer to winter pastures.
 The horse herds were in their charge, and they were to ride afield after lost animals and to search for new pasture lands.
 They watched skyline for raiders and spent many a night in the snow without a fire.
 Of necessity, they learned to keep the saddle for several days at a time, and to go without cooked food for three or four days – sometimes without any food at all (LAMB HAROLD.
 1927, 20-21).

-Reaching manhood in such conditions, Temüjin, despite poverty, decided to marry rich Börte, and the marriage, indeed, took place.
-However, soon the Merkits avenging for the abducted once Hö'elün attacked Temüjin's camp, but he could escape with the whole family, except for Börte.
+Reaching manhood in such conditions, Temüjin, despite poverty, decided to marry rich Börte, and the marriage, took place.
+However, soon the Merkits avenge the abducted once Hö'elün attacked Temüjin's camp, but he could escape with the whole family, except for Börte.
 The Merkits, not catching Temucin, were satisfied that they captured Börte and gave her to a younger brother of the same Čiledü.
-The names of the three Merkit who participated in the abduction of Börte are known.
+The names of the three Merkits who participated in the abduction of Börte are known.
 They can be deciphered using the Old English language.
 Consider them in order:

 Toqto'a of Uduyit-Merkit – OE. tohte «battle, campaign».
 The name of the kin of Uduyit can be understood as "skillful hunters" (OE wāđ "pursuit, hunting" witt "mind, awarenessб consciousness").

-Qa’atai-darmala of the Qa’at-Merkits – both in the name of the Merkit and in the name of the kin Qa’at there can be OE. heah "high, great" and āđ "oath".
+Qa’atai-darmala of the Qa’at-Merkits – OE. heah "high, great" and āđ "oath" can be both in these names.
 The second part of the name consists of two words OE darr "daring" and mæle "bowl".

 Temüjin managed to free his wife with the help of the patron Khan and a temporary twin brother named Jamuqa, but the firstborn of Juči, born by her, probably was not conceived by him.
-Nevertheless, Temüjin recognized his son, although the relationship between them was complicated until the earliest death of Joči.
-Obviously, Temujin still harbored evil on Merkit, and further relations with them confirm this assumption.
+Nevertheless, Temüjin recognized his son, although their relationship was complicated until the earliest death of Joči.
+Temujin still harbored evil on Merkit, and further relations with them confirm this assumption.

 Many European historians were confounded with the creation of a great empire from the divided and antagonized Mongolian tribes by Genghis Khan, and even by his personality.
 Here is one statement that characterizes the overall valuation of this problem, expressed in a rather artistic form: